 What more can we say about Coronavirus?
 The daily press updates are full of horrible news!
 There’s so much concern and sadness everywhere.
 Then there’s the “Stay at Home” mandates.
 I need an emotional escape from COVID !!

-Before starting a project we always want to know — or at least have some idea about — how much with this thing cost to build?
+Before starting a project we always want to know — or at least have some idea — how much will it cost to build?
 If you’re like me, resources are limited, so knowing how much you’re going to sink into a project is smart.
-So, if I buy these cool ______ * fill … Read more

 On a recent trailer, I experimented with a new folding tongue design.
 Now it’s time to review — What do I like?
 What would I do different if building another?